LanceStasinski/PWW-exercise/README.md

 # PWW-exercise

-A project built to demonstrate my ability to convert a design artifact into HTML and CSS.
+A project built to demonstrate my ability to convert a design artifact into a functional web page.

 ## Table of Contents